 8 Facts about Installing Granite Countertops

 Installing granite countertops is a big job.
-Here’s a little peek at what happens before it ends up in your kitchen.
+Here’s a little peek at what happens before it ends up in your space.

 The largest of granite countertop slabs can weigh over 500 pounds and are lifted onto a heavy-duty truck by crane.